iBuseWinner/jeff/CONTRIBUTING.md

 /*! @brief Comment text. */

 /*! @brief One more comment text.
- * @details You can reveal the details of the work and / or purpose. */
+ *  @details You can reveal the details of the work and/or purpose.  */
 ```

 Class constructors and destructors are almost always commented without a description: